 The small group format is important to the success of this intervention.
-By forming groups (generally 7-8 children) of mixed abilities, the students with good handwriting and with confidence in writing can model for and support the students who are struggling.
-Peer modeling and support are encouraged, but asking the students to share their handwriting work and by asking strong students to show other students how to form, align or size letters.
+By forming groups (generally 7-8 children) of mixed ability, students with confidence in writing can model for and support students who are struggling.
+Peer modeling and support are encouraged by asking all students to share their work and having strong students to show others how to form, align, or size letters.

-The small group format also allows the adult leader to provide feedback to individual students, model for individual students, monitor progress, reinforce students’ efforts and keep students engaged in their work.
-The adult can give students individualized assistance, modeling for one, cuing or physically assisting others.
+The small group format also allows the adult leader to model for individual students, provide feedback, monitor progress, reinforce students’ efforts, and keep students engaged in their work.
 The small group format enables the instructor or therapist to carefully monitor the students’ performance, bring specific information about student performance to the planning meetings.

 - It is recommended that the students be assigned a color corresponding to their group membership.
-Corresponding laminated, colored name cards are helpful for the students, to occupational therapist and visiting teachers.
+Laminated, colored name cards are helpful for the students, occupational therapist, and visiting teachers.

 - A timer is used to alert the class when it is time to rotate to a new station.
-The timer is set for 8 or 9 minutes, to allow 1 minute to rotate and set-up.
-It is helpful if the instructors give a verbal warning about 1 minute before the timer alarms to support the students who may have a difficult time with transitions.
+The timer is set nine minutes, to allow one minute to rotate and set-up.
+It may be helpful for instructors give a verbal warning one minute before the timer alarms to support the students who may have a difficult time with transitions.